haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 wire)
 Duration: 1 round
 You send a short message of twenty-­‐‑five words or less to a creature with which you are familiar.
 The creature hears the message in its mind, recognizes you as the sender if it knows you, and can answer in a like manner immediately.
 The spell enables
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 177

 creatures with Intelligence scores of at least 1 to understand the meaning of your message.
 You can send the message across any distance and even to other planes of existence, but if the target is on a different plane than you, there is a 5 percent chance that the message doesn’t arrive.